FAQ: Pool Services in West Boca Raton & Delray Beach

 Chlorine in swimming pools kills the germs that may make people sick.
 Chlorine, in properly disinfected pools, kills most germs that cause recreational water illnesses.
 However, certain germs can survive for days in even a properly disinfected pool.

-Many things can reduce chlorine levels in pool water, including: sunlight, dirt, debris, and contaminents carried by swimmers.
+Many things can reduce chlorine levels in pool water, including: sunlight, dirt, debris, and contaminants carried by swimmers.
 Healthy swimming behaviors and good hygiene are needed to protect you and your family from recreational water illnesses.

 What can I do, my swimming pool or spa heater is not working properly?